ViPR: Visual-Odometry-aided Pose Regression for 6DoF Camera Localization: Proposed Model

 \subsection{Relative Pose Regression (RPR) Network}

-Our RPR-network uses \texttt{FlowNet2.0}~\cite{flownet2} on each consecutive pairs of the four input images to compute an approximation of the optical flow (see Fig.~\ref{image_of_intro}) and to predict three relative poses for later use.
+Our RPR-network uses \texttt{FlowNet2.0}~\cite{flownet2} on each consecutive pairs of the four input images to compute an approximation of the OF (see Fig.~\ref{image_of_intro}) and to predict three relative poses for later use.
 As displacements of similar length but from different camera viewing directions result in different OFs, the displacement and rotation of the camera between pairwise images must be \textit{relative} to the camera's viewing direction of the first image.
 Therefore, we transform each camera's global coordinate systems $(x_n,y_n,z_n)$ to the same local coordinate system $(\tilde{x}_n,\tilde{y}_n,\tilde{z}_n)$ by